alf-faren/Delirium_Data/README.md

-# How popular is this ascendancy
+# How popular is this class and which ascendancy is the most picked

 ### Quick look at the most popular ascendancies of the last challenge league on Path of Exile - Delirium